kubeshop/tracetest/docs/docs/configuration/connecting-to-data-stores/datadog.md

 In your OpenTelemetry Collector config file:

-- Set the `exporter` to `otlp/tt`
+- Set the `exporter` to `otlp/tt`.
-- Set the `endpoint` to your Tracetest instance on port `21321`
+- Set the `endpoint` to your Tracetest instance on port `21321`.

 :::tip
-If you are running Tracetest with Docker, the endpoint might look like this `http://tracetest:21321`
+If you are running Tracetest with Docker, the endpoint might look like this `http://tracetest:21321`.
 :::

 Additionally, add another config:

-- Set the `exporter` to `datadog`
+- Set the `exporter` to `datadog`.
-- Set the `endpoint` pointing to your Datadog account
+- Set the `endpoint` pointing to your Datadog account.
-- Set the site to the Datadog API `datadoghq.com` and add your API key
+- Set the site to the Datadog API `datadoghq.com` and add your API key.

 ```yaml
 # collector.config.yaml